Saranoah/Saranoah/README.md

 I operate at the intersection of **machine learning robustness**, **AI safety**, and **philosophically-informed architecture**.
 My work explores a core hypothesis:

-> **Can we engineer AI that treats errors not as failures, but as sites of learning and beauty—akin to the Japanese art of Kintsugi?**
+> **Can we engineer AGI that treats errors not as failures, but as sites of learning and beauty—akin to the Japanese art of Kintsugi?**

 This isn't just metaphor; it's a framework for building more adaptive, general, and introspective systems.